Support tips reversing crane from one side to the other

 Today we are gonna look at the tripod bracket and how they relate to the release plate and the cranes overall orientation.

-The Single arm CobraCrane can be used on BOTH the right side and the left side of the tripod.
-When the crane is mounted on the right, it allows you to use your right arm to boom and swing the crane and you can easily use your left arm to control the tilt.
-On the other hand, when the crane is mounted to the left side, you can use your left handle to control the swing and boom and then your right hand on the tripod handle controlling the tilt.
-Many tripod heads allow you to change which side the tilt lever is mounted on.
-You will want to mount the crane in whatever way is best for you.
+The Single arm CobraCrane can be used on BOTH the sides of the head.
+When the crane is mounted on the right, it allows you to use your right arm to boom and swing; and your left arm to control the tilt.
+On the other hand, mounting the crane is on the left side, allows you to use your left hand to control swing and boom and your right hand controlling the tilt.
+Most tripod heads allow you to change which side the pain handle is mounted.
+Mount the crane in whatever way is best for you.

-Step 2: Reverse the plate orientation (notice the front of the plate now on the top)
+Reverse the plate orientation (notice the front of the plate now on the top

 Now the crane will slide on your head from the left side, allowing you to use the tripod handle with your right hand.

 Sometime the head you are trying to use has some obstructions like the tilt drag or the handle itself limiting how far the bracket can easily slide into the plate.
 The Manfrotto 502 head is particularly frustrating when this occurs.
 Its not gonna stop production though.
 When this issue arrises, try removing the tripod handle and retrying to slide the crane onto the head.
 Some times, you make have to push it on partially, then re-install the tripod arm and finish sliding the plate into the tripod head.